Spirit Plants

 An antiseptic, specifically impactful at treating bacterial and fungal infections, oregano helps to support the human immune, digestive and communication systems.
 Oregano’s flowers are harvested in late summer, and medicinally can be used in diluted oils, essential oils, in poultices and salves, as well as popularly dried and tossed into meals.
 A dear loved one regularly ingests a gentle formula of oregano oil and when asked what it helps with, an eager, “everything!” is expressed.
 No wonder that the ancient Greeks “considered [oregano] a cure for all.”

 On an energetic level, I believe this equates to oregano supporting the human root, solar plexus and throat chakras when used in essential, culinary and medicinal ways.
 Oregano’s red stem embodies root chakra support, which provides strength for the physical body to thrive and the thoughts to ground; the happy, pink flowers show themselves during the sunniest time of the year and eager for as much sun as possible, symbolizes the vitality of solar plexus sun energy.
 This promotes the fulfillment of free expression and being.
 Last but not least, the wild and tasty taste of oregano stimulates the throat chakra, reminding us of the truth of our lives and who we are.
-Not to mention, a social plant, promoting a healthy variety of insects to flourish in it.
+Not to mention, a social plant, promoting a healthy variety of insects to flourish within it.

 As with anything, informed consent and discussing with a trusted and licensed healthcare provider is a good idea, especially if using oregano in more concentrated amounts.
 When researching oregano, I have found that it is best to avoid if pregnant and to typically avoid internally ingesting essential oils of any kind, including oregano.

 When planting in the first moments of a garden bed, oregano was the first herb to settle in my yard.
 Observing as she grew throughout spring and summer, it was a privilege to witness the ever-so-patient transformation into pretty flowers.
 The most popular herb among many different bugs, especially the bees, it was the place to be!
 The two small plants yielded plenty of oregano for the rest of the year.
 Self-sufficiency is one of my main values, and I am another step closer towards my personal sustainability goals.
-I will never have to purchase oregano in the store again, as long as I keep taking care of this special plant totem of mine!
+I will never have to purchase oregano in the store again, as long as I keep taking care of this special spirit plant of mine!

 Article written by Val Artamonova, BSN, RN, CHPN